whatsdis/pluribus/README.md

 # Pluribus

 Implementation of Pluribus, a Superhuman AI for 6-MAX No-Limit Holdem Poker Bot based on Supplementary Material https://science.sciencemag.org/highwire/filestream/728919/field_highwire_adjunct_files/0/aay2400-Brown-SM.pdf from the paper, "Superhuman AI for multiplayer poker" by Noam Brown and Tuomas Sandholm

-# Rationale

-In the AMA, the authors refused to release the original source code citing moral concerns.
-I believe such self-censorship itself is immoral and hence this endeavour to as closely possible emulate the original Pluribus using the Supplementary Material which contains the pseudocode.

 # Goal